United Kingdom — World Showcase — Epcot

 Crown & Crest – Perfumes and potpourri.

-Sportsman Shoppe (was Pringle of Scotland) – Sweaters, knitwear, kilts, tartan fabrics.
+Sportsman’s Shoppe – Sweaters, knitwear, kilts, tartan fabrics.

 The Tea Caddy – Specialty tea items, and you will find candies & chocolates usually only available in the UK